 “I think it will be a meaningful amount of money” for patients, Moore said, “but given the deaths and the injuries, there is no amount adequate to compensate them for their losses.”

 In fact, lawyers said it is difficult to estimate exactly how much victims are owed, based on their medical expenses, pain, lost income, and other factors.
 Marler, the Seattle attorney, said he has resolved death claims for anywhere from $100,000 to $10 million.

 But one thing is certain: Many victims who survived the injections are still waiting for help.

 Mary Jo Tolbert was hospitalized for three weeks, had to be put on dialysis when her kidneys stopped functioning, and did not fully recover from her tainted injection for months.

 “I have never been so sick,” said Tolbert, 82, who lives in Edwardsburg, Mich., and sued New England Compounding last October.
 “For all I went through, I would like to be compensated.”

 By Todd Wallack | Globe Staff | October 02, 2013

-The Boston Personal Injury Lawyers with Jason Stone Injury Lawyers would encourage anyone who may have been hurt because of New England Compounding due to drug contamination to contact an attorney to discuss the details of your case immediately.
+The Massachusetts Personal Injury Lawyers with Jason Stone Injury Lawyers would encourage anyone who may have been hurt because of New England Compounding due to drug contamination to contact an attorney to discuss the details of your case immediately.